JoinColony/colonyJS/sdk/README.md

 [colony-example](/packages/colony-example)

-- This package is a built out version of the `colony-starter` package with more examples.
+- A built out version of the [colony-starter](/packages/colony-starter) package with more examples.

 [colony-example-react](/packages/colony-example-react)

-- This package is a built out version of the `colony-starter-react` package with more examples.
+- A built out version of the [colony-starter-react](/packages/colony-starter-react) package with more examples.

 ## Contribute